 - PNG: bitmapped image format that employs lossless data compression and supports transparency

-The following online tutorials offer information on optimizing your graphics for the Web.
+The following online tutorial offers information on optimizing graphics for the digital platform.

 Provide meaningul alternate text equivalents for all graphics.

 Information regarding use of the IEEE Master Brand (logo) is available in the Brand Identity Toolkit section.

 If you have questions, please contact the IEEE Corporate Strategy and Communications team.